 Thanks to generous donors, the Virginia Tech Carilion School of Medicine is pleased to be able to offer several privately funded scholarships.

-The Sam and Priscilla McCall Endowed Scholarship offers two awards each academic year.
-Preference is given for students from Tazewell or Buchanan Counties in Virginia.
+The Sam and Priscilla McCall Endowed Scholarship are awarded with a preference for students from Tazewell or Buchanan Counties in Virginia.
 If no students are identified from those areas, then preference is given to students who come from economically disadvantaged or low-income backgrounds.

 The scholarship is made possible by the late Sam McCall and his wife, Priscilla, of Greensboro, North Carolina.
 Sam McCall grew up in rural Southwest Virginia, where access to medical care was limited.
 He attended Virginia Tech from 1954 to 1955 and had a successful career in sales.
 Together, he and Priscilla owned and operated a chain of gift boutiques throughout the Southeast United States.

 The Morgan Dana Harrington Memorial Endowed Scholarship is given by Daniel and Gil Harrington in memory of their daughter, Morgan, who was a Virginia Tech junior majoring in elementary education when she died tragically in the fall of 2009.

 First preference for the Harrington scholarship will be given to students who are members of an underrepresented population of students at the Virginia Tech Carilion School of Medicine, where Daniel Harrington is vice dean.
 Preference will also be given to individuals demonstrating financial need.